If you used the weed killer Roundup and have been diagnosed with Non-Hodgkin’s Lymphoma, you may qualify for financial compensation.

 Due to its carcinogenic nature, Roundup has been linked to Non-Hodgkin’s Lymphoma (NHL), a type of blood cancer.

 NHL is a type of cancer that attacks the lymphocytes, a type of white blood cell that fights infections, in the body.
 It is classified by stages depending upon its development and severity.
-Symptoms include swollen or enlarged lymph nodes, extreme weight loss, night sweats, feelings of tiredness, and fever.
+Symptoms include swollen or enlarged lymph nodes, extreme weight loss, night sweats, exhaustion, and fever.

 You May Have a Roundup Lawsuit